ewache04/QueryPlayerRoster/README.md

 # QueryPlayerRoster
-This program reads a text file and prints player bio or profile.
+This program is a GUI that reads a text file and prints the player bio or profile.